Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Analytical considerations

 \subsection{Exact solutions for pinned dark solitons}

 Stationary solutions to Eq.\ (\ref{dark}) for pinned dark solitons can be looked for as

 with $\psi (x)$ satisfying the stationary version of Eq.\ (\ref{dark}) at $ x\neq 0$,

-where the prime stands for $d/dx$.
+where the prime stands for $d/dx$ [no special condition like Eq.~\ref{conditiongammaalpha} is adopted here].
 Equation (\ref{stat}) is supplemented by the following boundary conditions at $x=0$:

-where $\Delta \left( ...\right) $ stands for the jump of the respective function at $x=0$.
+where Jump$\left(\dots\right)$ again stands for the jump of the respective function at $x = 0$, cf. Eq.~\eqref{jump}.
 It is implied that functions $a(x)$ and $b(x)$ in solution (\ref{psi}) are even and odd functions of $x$, respectively, hence $ b(x=0)=0$.
 The corresponding solutions to Eq.\ (\ref{stat}) are found in two different forms, depending on the sign of $\epsilon $, \textit{viz}.,\

 for $\epsilon >0$ (the repulsive~dipole), and